TsingZ0/PCEvolve/README.md

 ## Introduction

-This repository provides the official implementation of our paper, *[PCEvolve: Private Contrastive Evolution for Synthetic Dataset Generation via Few-Shot Private Data and Generative APIs](https://arxiv.org/abs/2506.05407)*—accepted as a **spotlight paper at ICML 2025**.
+This repository provides the official implementation of our paper, *[PCEvolve: Private Contrastive Evolution for Synthetic Dataset Generation via Few-Shot Private Data and Generative APIs](https://arxiv.org/abs/2506.05407)*—accepted as a **spotlight paper (top 2.6%) at ICML 2025**.
 The project builds upon our open-sourced framework, [EvolveGen](https://github.com/TsingZ0/EvolveGen), which contains core baselines and essential utilities.
 For ongoing updates and maintenance, please refer to [EvolveGen](https://github.com/TsingZ0/EvolveGen).

 ## Preparation